Hawaii Business College (Closed 2007)

 - Hawaii Business College offers a variety of programs in the Healthcare, Business and Computer Technology fields.
 Learning Resource Center The LRC offers library research and reference materials, and has a wide variety of frequently updated books and magazines.
 Information technology in the LRC includes audio, video, computers with Internet access, and more.
 Our dynamic Job Placement Department has deep roots in our local business community and assists students and graduates in achieving career objectives.
 Hawaii Business College is accredited by the Accrediting Council for Independent Colleges and Schools (ACICS) to award certificates, diplomas, and occupational associate's degrees.
 ACICS is listed as a nationally recognized accrediting agency by the United States Department of Education and is recognized by the Council for Higher Education Accreditation.

-- The nearest community college to Hawaii Business College is Remington College-Honolulu Campus (0.2 miles away).
+The nearest community college to Hawaii Business College is Honolulu Community College (0.8 miles away).

 - College Location Mi.
 Students